arungudelli/angularjswiki/content/en/angular/no-provider-for-httpclinet/index.md

 1. Open `app.module.ts` file of Angular Application.
 2. Import `HttpClientModule` from `@angular/common/http`.
-3. Add `HttpClientModule` @NgModule imports array.
+3. Add `HttpClientModule` to the @NgModule imports array.

 HttpClient is Angular's way of communicating with a remote server over HTTP.